ashleydavis/nodejs-microservices-example/README.md

 ### Using Docker / Docker-Compose for development

 Have docker / docker compose installed.
-Check vagrant-provision-vm.sh for example installation commands.
+Check ./scripts/provision-dev-vm.sh for example installation commands.

 Run: